BRP Artemio Ricarte

-BRP Artemio Ricarte (PS-37) is third ship of the Jacinto-class corvettes currently assigned to the Offshore Combat Force of the Philippine Fleet.
+BRP Artemio Ricarte (PS-37) is third ship of the Jacinto-class patrol vessels currently assigned to the Offshore Combat Force of the Philippine Fleet.
 She is one of few ships in the Philippine Navy equipped with modern systems after the completion of combat, navigation and weapon systems upgrade of her class in August 2019.
 She was originally called HMS Starling (P241) during her service with the Royal Navy.